 The bills at the start of the Lent and Easter Terms include additional charges, such as the Cafeteria meals for the previous term.
 The final bill, with these additional charges for the Easter Term, will be sent to your home address early in the summer vacation, except for final-year students who will be required to make a prepayment for the estimated amount.
 Please note that you cannot graduate if you still owe money to the College or to the University.
-Any adjustments and the return of key deposits and unused MMC will be made in mid-July.
+Any adjustments and the return of key deposits will be made in mid-July.

 Payment of your bill can be made in person at the Bursary, or online.
 Alternatively, you may leave your cheque at the Porters’ Lodge.
 The deadlines for payment are printed on each bill and you are expected to pay your bills by the appointed time.
 As a charity the College is obliged to take steps to remedy anything that weakens the College’s financial position.
-So failure to do so will ultimately lead to higher student charges.
+So failure to do so will effectively lead to higher student charges.

 If you are, or anticipate that you may be, in financial difficulty of any sort, you should consult your Tutor or the Bursar as soon as possible.
-The College and the University have limited funds to assist those who are suffering financial hardship through no fault of their own, or owing to changed circumstances which could not have been anticipated.
+The College and the University have some funds to assist those who are suffering financial hardship through no fault of their own, or owing to changed circumstances which could not have been anticipated.